John Paulson: Political and economic views

 Paulson contributed $140,000 to political candidates and parties between 2000 and 2010, 45% of which went to Republicans, 16% to Democrats, and 36% to special interests, including former House Speaker John Boehner.

 In 2008, Paulson co-wrote a Wall Street Journal op-ed piece suggesting an alternative to the Treasury Secretary's plan for stabilizing the markets.
 The alternative plan included recapitalizing the troubled financial institutions by spending the $700 billion Troubled Asset Relief Program funds to buy their senior preferred stock rather than their "worst assets".

 In 2008 while testifying before US House Committee on Oversight and Government Reform Paulson was asked about the low tax rate on long-term capital gains and carried interest earnings and Paulson replied "I believe our tax situation is fair."
 In a 2012 interview with Bloomberg Businessweek magazine he expressed displeasure over the Occupy Wall Street movement, saying, "We pay a lot of taxes, especially living in New York—there's an almost 13 percent city and state tax rate.  ...
 Most jurisdictions would want to have successful companies like ours located there.
 I'm sure if we wanted to go to Singapore, they'd roll out the red carpet to attract us."

 In 2011, Paulson donated $1 million to Mitt Romney's Super PAC Restore Our Future.
 On April 26, 2012, Paulson hosted a fund-raiser at his New York townhouse for Romney's presidential candidacy.

 At the 2014 Puerto Rico Investment Summit in San Juan, Paulson stated: "Puerto Rico will become the Singapore of the Caribbean."
 Paulson was reportedly investing in the territory's municipal debt and real estate developments, and was building a home at a resort.

+Paulson donated $50,000 to Kathy Hochul in 2021.
+In 2025, he donated $250,000 to MAGA KY, a super PAC in opposition to Thomas Massie.

 Support for Donald Trump

 Paulson received media attention when he immediately backed Donald Trump after Trump secured the Republican nomination in 2016.
 Paulson served as one of the top economic advisers to Trump's 2016 presidential campaign.
 Paulson had established a relationship with Trump prior to the campaign, with Paulson and other investors having sold the Doral Golf Resort & Spa to Trump in 2012.
 Together with his spouse, Paulson contributed $831,370 to Trump's 2020 presidential campaign.

-Paulson has been a major fundraiser for Donald Trump's 2024 campaign.
+Paulson was a major fundraiser for Donald Trump's 2024 campaign.
 On April 6, 2024, the Trump campaign self-reported a $50.5 million fundraising haul at John Paulson's Palm Beach house.
+During the campaign, Paulson had publicly criticized offshoring of American manufacturing jobs; in June 2026, the musical instrument manufacturer Conn-Selmer, which is owned by Paulson's investment firm, closed its Eastlake, Ohio, brass instrument plant and moved the production to China.

-Trump reportedly considered Paulson to become Secretary of the Treasury, but Scott Bessent was chosen instead.
+Trump reportedly had considered Paulson for Secretary of the Treasury but chose Scott Bessent.
+Paulson said he had withdrawn his name from consideration because of "complex financial obligations".